haydenw2005/haydenw2005/README.md

 # Hey.
 I'm Hayden 👋

 As an undergraduate at Purdue University with over a year of hands-on, full-stack software engineering experience, I have developed robust web applications by working on both front-end and back-end systems.
 My studies have provided a solid foundation in low-level systems programming, and I am currently expanding my skill set by exploring machine learning.
-I am passionate about learning new technologies and contributing to meaningful projects that create a positive impact.
+I am passionate about learning new technologies and contributing to meaningful projects that create a positive impact.---
----

 ## 💻 Technical Experience